qua3k/fallacy/README.md

 *   removes your shitposts (purges messages)
 *   actually thanks users for coming (welcome messages)

-## todo
+## To-do:

 *   automatically unmute users after a certain period of time

-## maybe
+## Maybe:

 *   restricting new users from a specific server for optional amount of time
 *   mjolnir banlist support
-*   pin messages via reply
+*   messages pinning via reply
-*   slow mode via redacting messages if last one was sent in x time
+*   sllow mode via redacting messages if last one was sent in X time ago
     *   must evaluate the feasibility of this
 *   adjust power levels
     *   promote/demote users